Training BatchNorm and Only BatchNorm: On the Expressive Power of Random Features in CNNs: Discussion and Conclusions

 \section{Discussion and Conclusions}

 Our results demonstrate that it is possible to reach surprisingly high accuracy when training only the affine parameters associated with \batchnorm{} and freezing all other parameters at their original initializations.
+To answer our research question, we conclude that affine parameters that transform features have substantial expressive power in their own right, even when they are not paired with learned features.
 We make several observations about the implications of these results.

 \textbf{\batchnorm{}.} Although the research community typically focuses on the normalization aspect of \batchnorm{}, our results emphasize that the affine parameters are remarkable in their own right.
 Their presence tangibly improves performance, especially in deeper and wider networks (Figure \ref{fig:affine-in-all}), a behavior we connect to our observation that values of $\gamma$ are smaller as the networks become deeper.
 On their own, $\gamma$ and $\beta$ create surprisingly high-accuracy networks, even compared to training other subsets of parameters, despite (or perhaps due to) the fact that they disable more than a quarter of activations.
-We conclude that these parameters have substantial expressive power in their own right, which is impressive considering they can only scale and shift randomly initialized features.

 \textbf{Random features.} From a different perspective, our experiment is a novel way of training networks constructed out of random features.
 While prior work \citep[e.g.,][]{rahimi2009weighted} considers training only a linear output layer on top of random nonlinear features, we distribute affine parameters throughout the network after each feature in each layer.
 This configuration appears to give the network greater expressive power than training the output layer alone (Figure \ref{fig:main}).
-Unlike \citeauthor{rahimi2009weighted}, though, we do not propose that our method provides practical improvements; it is still necessary to fully backpropagate to update the deep \batchnorm{} parameters.
 Empirically, we see our results as further evidence (alongside the work of \citet{supermask} and \citet{superdupermask}) that the raw material present at random initialization is sufficient to create performant networks.
 It would also be interesting to better understand the theoretical capabilities of our configuration.